Stuffed Cream Cheese Crescent Rolls With Berries

 Ingredients

-- 8 strawberries (cut 1/2 lengthwise),
+- 8 strawberries cut 1/2 lengthwise,

 - 1/2 cup blueberries

-- powdered sugar for garnish
+- 2 tbsp powdered sugar for garnish

 Instructions

-- Unroll the crescent rolls and separate
+- Unroll the crescent sheet and separate the triangles.1 tube Pillsbury Crescent Rolls

 Notes

-For sweeter crescents, sprinkle sugar over the fruit and cheese before rolling the crescent.
+- For sweeter crescents, sprinkle sugar over the fruit and cheese before rolling the crescent.

-Nutrition Information:
+Nutrition

 These look simple and delicious!